 There are also many types of rechargeable batteries, and they can vary in shelf life and cycle life.

 These rechargeable batteries are one of the oldest types out there.
-They come with many advantages, including longer shelf life and cycle life in other rechargeable batteries.
+They have many advantages, including longer shelf life and cycle life than other rechargeable batteries.
 They are also more able to retain performance quality in more extreme temperatures.
 However, they have less energy density and are more toxic to the environment than newer technologies.

-The shelf life for a nickel-cadmium battery is typically between 18 and 36 months, and they can handle at least 1,000 charge-discharge cycles.
+The shelf life for a nickel-cadmium battery is typically between 18 and 36 months, and it can handle at least 1,000 charge-discharge cycles.

 Nickel Metal Hydride Batteries

-These batteries have a longer shelf life than nickel-cadmium batteries, but they have shorter cycle lives.
-The higher energy density of these batteries still gives them an advantage, because you don’t have to charge them as often.
-Usually, they will last for about 700 to 1,000 cycles, and they will have a shelf life of three to five years.
+These batteries have a longer shelf life than nickel-cadmium batteries, but shorter cycle lives.
+The higher energy density of these batteries still gives them an advantage because you don’t have to charge them as often.
+Usually, they will last for about 700 to 1,000 cycles and have a shelf life of three to five years.

 Lithium Rechargeable Batteries

 There are many different types of lithium rechargeable batteries, with various chemical compounds that include lithium.
-Because of the different compounds that can make them up, the shelf life can vary significantly within this category.
-In general, these batteries will provide you with between 600 and 1,000 life cycles.
+Because of the other compounds that can make them up, the shelf life can vary significantly within this category.
+These batteries will generally provide you with between 600 and 1,000 life cycles.
 They usually have a shelf life of about two years.